You listen to the needs of your employees. We listen to you.

 A DPPO offers more flexibility because the employee is free to visit any in-network dentist or specialist, and it provides benefits if care is accessed out of network.

-While DHMOs are generally more affordable, the added flexibility of DPPOs may justify the additional cost for some.
+While DHMOs are generally a more affordable type of dental insurance, the added flexibility of DPPOs may justify the additional cost for some.
 Differences in access to care aside, both dental plans typically use a similar formula for basic, preventative, major and orthodontic care.

 Most group and voluntary policies cover 100 percent of preventive care costs, but coverage decreases the more specialized services become.
 While voluntary insurance typically pays similar benefits to group alternatives, it’s more likely to require a waiting period for certain treatments and services.